carlovanhoutte/belgian-beers/README.md

 # belgian-beers
-Test application that returns Belgian beers.
+Test application that returns Belgian beers from A to Z.